rendely/phase-4-project-meal-planner/README.md

 *Stretch:*

+- Add loaders (for slower production build on render.com)
 - Sign up page
 - Add new ingredient directly from add meal form
 - Highlight today in the meal plan